Common Names

 Depression

-In a systematic review conducted in 2012, 26 randomized clinical trials involving 1,837 depressive patients were assessed.
-The interventions employed included XYS or its modified forms, XYS plus antidepressants such as selective serotonin re-uptake inhibitors (SSRIs), tricyclics and tetracyclics, with antidepressants as controls.
-Primary outcomes included the Hamilton depression rating scale (HAMD) and self-rating depression scale (SDS) scores.
-Data showed that XYS and its modified forms combined with antidepressants were superior to antidepressants alone.
-The formulae also improved the HAMD scores without increasing the number of adverse events (3).
+A systematic review of 26 RCTs involving 1,837 depressive patients found that XYS and its modified forms combined with antidepressants (selective serotonin re-uptake inhibitors (SSRIs), tricyclics and tetracyclics) were superior to antidepressants alone.
+The formulae also improved HAMD scores without increasing the number of adverse events (3).

 Anxiety

-In an 8-week multi-center trial, Su et al., randomized 191 patients with mild to moderate depression and anxiety to receive Jia Wei XYS or sertraline.
-Primary outcomes included HAMD, Hamilton Anxiety Rating Scale (HAMA) and Clinical Global Impression Scale scores.
-Jia Wei XYS was comparable to sertraline in all outcomes at the 8-week assessment, with sustained benefits at the 12-week follow-up.
-This suggests that the anti-depressive and anti-anxiolytic effects of Jia Wei XYS are more durable than those of sertraline.
-Jia Wei XYS was also associated with lower adverse event rate at the 12-week follow-up (8).
+In an 8-week, multi-center trial of 192 patients with mild to moderate depression and anxiety, Jia Wei XYS was comparable to sertraline in improving HAMD, HAMA, and Clinical Global Impression Scale scores with sustained benefits at the 12-week follow-up.
+Jia Wei XYS was also associated with lower adverse event rate (8).

 Insomnia

-Although accumulating evidence suggests benefits of both XYS and Jia Wei XYS, majority of the above mentioned studies are limited by small sample sizes, risk of bias, variations in treatment duration and dosage, and medication compliance.
-Larger methodologically robust trials are needed to determine the therapeutic potential of these formulations.
+Although current evidence suggests benefits of both XYS and Jia Wei XYS, majority of the above mentioned studies are limited by small sample size, risk of bias, variations in treatment duration and dosage, and medication compliance.
+Larger, methodologically-robust trials are needed to generate more definitive data.

 Mechanism of Action